mukundamMayank/bitespeed/README.md

 1) Clone the Github Repository
 2) Open Terminal & go to your folder where you have cloned it.
 3) Run sudo docker-compose up --build
-4) Open one more terminal & run sudo docker ps, here you must see 2 containers running
+4) Open one more terminal & run sudo docker ps, here you must see 2 containers running.
+It is to be done after both services start running.
 5) In the mysql container you may need to check for the existence of the table contact.
 If it is not present then create a table contact.
 6) For checking table presense enter my sql by mysql -u root -p.
-It will ask for password, type password.
+It will ask for password, which is set to password.
 7) The 6th step to be performed after you have entered the mysql container, command for which is given Commands section.
-8) Exit that container & go in flask container & hit the following curl coomand: curl -X POST -H "Content-Type: application/json" -d '{"phoneNumber":"<enter a string>","email":"<enter a string>"}' http://localhost:5000/identify
+8) Exit that container & go in flask container & hit the following curl coomand: curl -X POST -H "Content-Type: application/json" -d '{"phoneNumber":"enter a string","email":"enter a string"}' http://localhost:5000/identify

 # Features inculcated
 1) If the phone number or email is already existing & other entity is non-existent then new contact is created with linkedId equal to parent_id.